reddit/devvit/devvit-docs/docs/interactive_posts.md

 ### Devvit blocks

-[Devvit blocks](./blocks/overview.mdx) is a performant, declarative UI framework which allows you to make Reddit-native cross-platform apps.
-This framework is especially useful for simpler apps that do not need advanced interactive capabilities like gestures, animations, and sound.
+[Blocks](./blocks/overview.mdx) is a Reddit native declarative UI framework that provides:

+- ✅ Reddit-styled components
+- ✅ Cross-platform compatibility
+- ✅ Optimized for performance
+- ✅ Simple, declarative syntax

+Perfect for: Polls, scoreboards, simple & fast interactive games

 You can see code examples of apps built with blocks [here](./showcase/apps.mdx) or in our [playground](https://developers.reddit.com/play).

 ### Webviews